 Just two weeks after announcing the name Alterra, the company launched the Ikon Pass ($999), which is good at its resorts and 22 others.
 Rusty Gregory, Alterra’s CEO, will be the first to say that Alterra Mountain Company intends to be the industry counterpart to Vail Resorts.
 “Rob Katz is a good friend of mine,” says Gregory.
 “He and Vail have done an incredible job with their business model, which is highly centralized and efficient.
 The opportunity for Alterra is different, opposite in many ways.
 Our goal is to really create a company that supports the unique, individual, radically idiosyncratic personalities of the resorts that are part of the Ikon Pass.”

 He calls Alterra Mountain Company a “house of brands and not a branded house.”

 Gregory said that a variety of economic factors have made rapid consolidation a trend across industries in North America.
-“Financial markets are incredibly liquid and interest rates are low,” but he says that environment won’t last forever.
+“Financial markets are incredibly liquid and interest rates are low,” said Gregory in Fall 2018.
+But he says that environment won’t last forever.
 And when it changes, the rate of acquisitions will slow down.